PyO3/pyo3/guide/src/conversions/traits.md

 # }
 ```

-Similar to `FromPyObject`, the argument passed to `get_item` can also be configured:
+Similar to `FromPyObject`, the argument passed to `set_item` can also be configured:

 ```rust
 use pyo3::prelude::*;